krakozaure/brain_dump/README.md

 }
 ```

-Here is an example for bash configuration :
+Here is an example of bash configuration :

 ```sh
 if command -v brain_dump &> /dev/null; then